 There's been plenty of attempts to build an app like Pinterest.
 The chasing pack tends to focus on lifestyle areas that Pinterest did not cover, while others are more inclined to compete directly with what Pinterest is offering.

 For example, Pinterest wasn’t the only company that attracted pandemic customers by leveraging AI.
 Amazon is now using AI to accommodate shopper inquiries, with its product recommendations engine accounting for 35% of the site’s sales, according to McKinsey.

 Tech startups are also getting in on the act, with AR-powered companies like ModiFace, Syte, and Edited offering features for their customers to try out products such as lipstick and spot trending fashion virtually.

 The following is a breakdown of the technology used by some of the most popular Pinterest-like apps on the market:

 What To Take Away

-People are using the Pinterest app to help them discover and save what they love and do.
-Did they already know this, or did Pinterest simply help them figure it out?
+People use the Pinterest app to help them discover and save what they love and do.
+Did they already know this, or did Pinterest help them figure it out?
 Either way, inventing the world’s #1 online labeling system (and a giant one at that) is a massive undertaking.